indigorescue-org/indigorescue-org.github.io/staff_board.md

 Himani loves a challenge and likes helping dogs who need a little extra time and understanding to blossom, and she found kindred spirits in that mission volunteering with Indigo Rescue.

-## Kim Carty: Capital Funds Campaign Chair
+## Kim Carty: Board Member At Large

 Kim Carty grew up in Forest Grove, OR.
 She graduated from Pacific Lutheran University in Tacoma WA and Northwestern School of Law of Lewis & Clark College in Portland, OR.
 Kim opened her solo law practice in 2000 and performed contract work for other local attorneys, writing briefs and memorandums for Oregon courts before transitioning into real estate.
 Since 2003, Kim has been a broker for John L Scott in Beaverton, OR and a licensed attorney, assisting her clients with real estate matters.